Binbrook C of E Primary School – SEN&D Information Report

 All children with SEND are highlighted during transition periods.
 Arrangements will depend on the type and complexity of their needs.
 We liaise closely with Early Years Support to identify children who will join our school.
 Our pre-school children are based in the classroom next to our Reception Class children.
 There are therefore many opportunties to ensure smooth transition.
 When any child joins our school, at whatever age, we use the records from their previous setting and our own initial assessments to determine the most appropriate level of support and targets.

 When children leave our school to transfer to secondary school we liaise with a contact teacher to ensure all information regarding difficulties and support is passed on through discussion as well as through records.
 If a child moves to another school before Year 6 a telephone conversation as well as reports and records are communicated to the new school.
 Sometimes it is beneficial for the child to have a few sessions at their new school whilst staying with us so their integration is planned in smoothly and properly.

 - Schools receive funding for all children including those with Special Educational Needs and Disabilities and these needs are met from this (including equipment).
 The Local Authority may contribute more funding if the cost of meeting an individual child’s needs exceeds a certain amount.

 - If the assessment of a child’s needs identified something that is significantly different to what is usually available then additional funding may be made available.

 Where parents/carers can get extra support

 - In the first instance please contact our school SENDco Ms Tracey Walker-Brown.
-Our School SEND Governors are Mrs Zoe Richardson and Mrs Mandy Williams.
+Mrs Debbie Wilson co-ordinates SEND in our pre-school.
+Our School SEND link governor is Mrs Rosemary Kirk.